cloudify-cosmo/getcloudify.org/guide/3.1/installation-cli.md

 {% endnote %}

-# Installing from PyPi
+# Installing Cloudify's CLI from PyPi

-Installation via PyPi is intended mostly for development purposes.
-We'll assume you have Python 2.7.x and PIP installed and configured on your system.
+You must have Python 2.7.x and PIP installed and configured on your system.

-To install run the following command:

-{% highlight bash %}
-pip install cloudify
-{% endhighlight %}

-After you've installed the CLI module iteself, you should install the providers you want to work with.
-Here's how you install the OpenStack provider for example:

-{% highlight bash %}
-pip install cloudify-openstack
-{% endhighlight %}

 {%note title=Note%}
 It's recommended to create a [virtualenv]({{ page.venv_link }}) and install the CLI in it.
 To do so type the following commands (replace virtual-env-name with the name of your choice, e.g. cloudify: